What is the difference between a grade slab and a structural slab?

 How is a Structural Slab Constructed?

 The construction of a structural slab involves more complexity.
 It requires scaffolding, formwork, and significant reinforcement.
-The slab is poured over a prepared surface, supported by beams and columns.
+The slab is poured over a prepared surface, supported by beams and columns, ensuring that it can handle greater loads and span longer distances without sagging.

 Construction Steps: